A Protocol for Ozone Enhanced Regenerative Injection Treatment of Ligamentous Spinal Pain

 - Patients will be chosen and evaluated and results reported in the same fashion as both the previous double blind studies of RIT and the ongoing University of Milan discolysis study.

-- This study will be certified by an FDA registered Investigational Review Board.
+- This study will be certified by and FDA registered Investigational Review Board.

-Please contact Gracer Medical Group to answer any specific questions or to explain anything that is not clear.
+- Please contact your physician to answer any specific questions or to explain anything that is not clear.